Zachary-Errichetti/Zachary-Errichetti/README.md

-- 👋 Call me @Zachary-Errichetti--
+👋 Call me @Zachary-Errichetti--

+My goals:
-- My goal is to help businesses make the right data-driven decisions,
+- Help businesses make the right data-driven decisions
-- empower their communications with data visualization,
+- Empower their communications with data visualization
-- and be ever more ready to address the challenges of a rapidly changing global economy.
+- Be ever more ready to address the challenges of a rapidly changing global economy

 I currently manage a team of data analysts for Bloomberg LP’s London-based EMEA Alternative Investments Data team.